 1. The Konami Code

-Doom is a pretty hard game that helped define what a first-person shooter is today.
-To make it easier, developers ID Software tucked a handy God Mode cheat into the game that would make you invincible.
-The code was “IDDQD,” which is “ID” for the game’s developer, and Delta-Q-Delta, for a fraternity formed by programmer Dave Daylor during college.
+Doom is famous for pioneering the first-person shooter genre, but it was also known for being brutally difficult when it came out.
+To make things easier for players, ID Software tucked a handy God Mode cheat into the game that would make you invincible.
+The code was IDDQD, which is “ID” (the game development studio) plus “Delta-Q-Delta” (the college fraternity formed by Doom programmer Dave Daylor).

 Punch Out is an excruciatingly difficult video game, and the fight against Mike Tyson is one of the most intense boss fights in the history of games.
-After fighting all comers, the battle against Tyson can feel impossible.
-Thankfully, there’s a well-known cheat code that lets you skip all the other fighters and take on the champ right away, and most gamers were well aware of this cheap back in the day.
-Simply entering the password “0073735963” would get you there, but really, getting to Tyson is only the beginning of the miserable (though ultimately satisfying) journey.
+Thankfully, there was a well-known cheat code that let you skip all the other fighters and take on the champ right away, and most gamers were well aware of this cheat back in the day.
+Simply entering the password 0073735963 would get you there—but getting to Tyson was only the beginning of the miserable-yet-ultimately-satisfying journey of Punch Out.

-As I remember it, there were two ways to play The Sims: you sent your Sims to work and tried to scratch and crawl your way into the cool stuff, or you just hit Ctrl+Shift+C to bring up the console and you typed Rosebud over and over again until you had millions of Simoleons.
-Once you had all the money, you were free to build whatever you wanted, and that’s a great thing!
+As I remember it, there were two ways to play The Sims: you sent your Sims to work and tried to scratch and crawl your way to the cool stuff, or you just hit Ctrl + Shift + C to bring up the console and type Rosebud over and over again until you had millions of Simoleons.
+With all that cash, you were free to build whatever you wanted!

 Cheat On, Cheaters!

 In the history of video games, cheats have almost always been around.
 While they’re less common in today’s games, they still exist.
 But while there have been literally thousands of cheats in gaming’s relatively short history, none compare the ones above.

 Want to relive the greatness of retro gaming’s golden era?
 You can!
 Check out these modern retro gaming consoles for nostalgic fun!